cantab/ruby2fmpxml/README.md

 ##About this App

-Takes a URL encoded string and returns a [Rot13](http://en.wikipedia.org/wiki/ROT13) version of the string in in FMPXMLRESULT grammar.
+Takes a URL encoded string and returns a [Rot13](http://en.wikipedia.org/wiki/ROT13) version of the string in FMPXMLRESULT grammar.

 ##How to Use
 Clone the app from Github